objectpartners/culture-slides/slides/people.md

 Creating a positive, open culture

-Working to make each other better
+And working to make each other better